Arize-ai/client_python/src/arize/_generated/api_client/docs/UpdateEvaluationTaskRequest.md

 # UpdateEvaluationTaskRequest

 PATCH body for `TEMPLATE_EVALUATION` and `CODE_EVALUATION` tasks.
 The two types share the same updatable shape; the server derives the task type from the URL's task record.
 At least one field must be provided.
+Evaluators carry one of two mutually exclusive shapes depending on their data granularity.
+Span evaluators use task-level `query_filter` plus per-evaluator `column_mappings`/`query_filter`.
+Trace/session evaluators use task-level `query_filters` plus per-evaluator `query_mappings`.
+Mixing the two shapes returns 400.

 ## Properties